In which Zelda is spirited away to a wizard's tower.

 "I like the garden."

 "As do I, but it's not properly maintained.
 Even your perennials will die when it gets colder, and all you'll have left is a bare patch of dirt."
 Ganondorf waved his hand dismissively.
-"But you're suggesting that plants would make this space feel more like home to you."
+"But you're suggesting that plants would make this space feel more comfortable to you."

-He walked around the counter and stood by her side, and they faced the main room together.
+He walked around the counter and stood by her side as they faced the main room together.
 He offered her his hand.
 Zelda was confused by the gesture, but she placed her fingers into his waiting palm anyway.

 "I'm going to create a connection between us," Ganondorf informed her in a low voice.
 "Tell me if that's all right with you."

-"Tell me what you'd like to plant," he said, and the words he spoke were mere echoes of the internal voice she heard through their connection.
+"Tell me what you'd like to plant," he said.
+The words he spoke were mere echoes of the internal voice she heard through their connection.